2023 Student Science and Technology Communication Competition

 • The winning and other high-quality submissions may be posted on the NSIS website and winning authors will be invited to submit their paper to the Proceedings of the Nova Scotian Institute of Science, a peer-reviewed, Atlantic Canadian journal.

-Full details of the 2023 Student Science Writing Competition are available in buttons below.
+Full details and formatting requirements are available in buttons below.